BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Creating_a_Raw_Transaction.md

 ## List Your Unspent Transactions

 In order to create a new raw transaction, you must know what UTXOs you have on-hand to spend.
-You can determine this information with the `bitcoin-cli listunspent` command:
+You can determine this information by returning to an old favorite, `bitcoin-cli listunspent` command:
 ```
 $ bitcoin-cli listunspent
 [